MicroEJ/docs/KernelDeveloperGuide/kernelUID.rst

 During the :ref:`Application build <soar_build_phases>`, the resulting ``.fo`` file embeds the Kernel UID on which is has been built.

 During `Kernel.install() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/Kernel.html#install-java.io.InputStream->`_, the UID embedded in the ``.fo`` is compared with the Kernel UID.
-By default, if both UIDs are equals the Application installation continues.
+By default, if both UIDs are equal the Application installation continues.
 Otherwise it is stopped.
 See also :ref:`feature_portability_control` for ``.fo`` installation on different Kernels.

 The Kernel UID can be retrieved at runtime using `Kernel.getInstance() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/Kernel.html#getInstance-->`_ `.getUID() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/Module.html#getUID-->`_.